falseasnak/terraform-provider-azurerm/contributing/topics/guide-resource-identity.md

 This guide covers adding Resource Identity to a new or existing resource.
 For more information on Resource Identity, see [Resources - Identity](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/identity).

+> [!IMPORTANT]
+> **Resource Identity is mandatory for all new resources.** It is also a prerequisite for [List Resources](guide-list-resource.md), which are equally required.
+If your resource cannot support Resource Identity (see caveats below), please explain why in the PR description.

 > The provider's Resource Identity generator does not yet support all identity types. `commonids.CompositeResourceID` and any custom resource IDs (i.e. not one provided by `commonids` or `go-azure-sdk/resource-manager`) are not supported.

 > **Caution:** Do not implement Resource Identity for resources with numbers in their ID segment names (e.g., `ServerGroupsv2Name`) until the `strcase.ToSnake()` issue is resolved.
 The current implementation splits on number boundaries, converting `ServerGroupsv2Name` to `server_groupsv_2_name` instead of the expected `server_groupsv2_name`.
 This causes test failures and incorrect identity schema field names.